ludo237/covid-stats/README.md

 # Corona VIrus Stats

 A project that fetch from Mathdro's APIs and create fancy graphics to show that's going on with Covid-19.
-Built with Tailwind, Vuejs and some ☕.
+Built with Tailwind, Vuejs and some ☕️

+Public demo can be found [here](git@gitlab.com:ludo237/covid-stats.git)

 ## How it works